rusty1s/react-dev-config/README.md

 disadvantages of any other starter pack (many dependencies, config boilerplate, no ability to receive updates).

-With `helic-react-config` you have still most of the important advantages of `create-react-app` (with a much smaller codebase), and can still configure your build as you like.
+With `react-dev-config` you have still most of the important advantages of `create-react-app` (with a much smaller codebase), and can still configure your build as you like.

-The `helic-react-config` configuration is meant as a great start configuration outsourced as devDependency.
+The `react-dev-config` configuration is meant as a great start configuration outsourced as devDependency.
 It includes: